zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_build_instruction.rst

          - ``Relwithdebinfo``
          - ``Minsizerel``
    * - -DMBEDCRYPTO_DEBUG=<ON|OFF>
-     - Enables debug symbols for Mbed Crypto library.
+     - Enables debug symbols for Mbed Crypto(MbedTLS) library.
 If a cryptographic accelerator is enabled then this will also enable debug symbols and logging for any accelerator libraries.
    * - -DBUILD_DWARF_VERSION=<dwarf version>
      - Configures DWARF version.
        The possible values are: